mlcommons/ck/cm-mlops/automation/experiment/README-extra.md

 and systems to select the optimal ones to trade off performance, accuracy, power consumption, memory usage and other characteristics.

-As a starting point, we have implemented a very simple explorer as a cartesian product of any number of specified variables that are passed to a user command line via double curly braces `{{VAR}}` similar to GitHub.
+As a starting point, we have implemented a very simple explorer as a Cartesian product of any number of specified variables that are passed to a user command line via double curly braces `{{VAR}}` similar to GitHub.

 You just need to create a simple JSON file `cm-input.json` to describe sets/ranges for each variable as follows: